res2k/HDRTray/README.md

 ### `off` subcommand
 Turn the 'Start when logging in' option off.
 HDRTray will no longer be automatically started upon login.
 Prints new status to the console.

+## Display arguments
+Some commands require, or can optionally accept, a set of displays.

+Displays can be specified in the following ways:

+* Display number.
+This is simply the value in the `Display #` column when displaying the long HDR status or using `select list`. _Note: The display number is not persistent and may change if displays are connected, disconnected, or even on HDR mode changes.
+This makes the display number somewhat unsuitable for scripting._
+* Display name or part of name.
+A display is used if either the full display name (the value in the `Name` column when displaying the long HDR status or using `select list`) is a case-insensitive match, or the given string is part of the display name (again, case-insensitively).
+Any match must be unambiguous (ie only a single display matches).

 Latest Release
 --------------